• Skip to main content

 • Garlic - Fresh garlic cloves are best here.

-• Chicken Stock Concentrate – I use chicken stock instead of beef stock in this Birria Quesadilla recipe because I prefer the flavor.
+• Chicken Stock Concentrate - I use chicken stock instead of beef stock in this Birria Quesadilla recipe because I prefer the flavor.
 This is my favorite chicken stock!
-At the time I’m writing this post, it’s only available in a larger quantity but usually I order one at a time.
-I’ve also seen it in the grocery store recently.

-• Apple Cider Vinegar – Adding acid gives the meat a little boost of flavor.
+• Apple Cider Vinegar - Adding acid gives the meat a little boost of flavor.
+Use cider vinegar with "the mother" for better quality.
+ACV is also used when braising pork sugo!

-• Flour Tortillas – Use a large flour tortilla for the Birria Quesadillas.
-I prefer 10″-12″.
+• Flour Tortillas - Use a large flour tortilla for the Birria Quesadillas.
+I prefer 10"-12".

-• Creamy Havarti Cheese – Creamy Havarti cheese melts so nicely in these quesadillas.
-It’s got a mild but delicious flavor that works really well with the Birria.
+• Creamy Havarti Cheese - Creamy Havarti cheese melts so nicely in these birria quesadillas.
+It's got a mild but delicious flavor that works really well with the Birria.

-• Chile de Arbol – Chile de arbol is a small dried chile.
+• Chile de Arbol - Chile de arbol is a small dried chile.
 Small but spicy.
-If you aren’t a fan of spice, you can leave these out of the recipe.
+If you aren't a fan of spice, leave these out of the recipe.
 You can find these dried chiles in the Hispanic section of your grocery store or on Amazon.

 • Oregano - Use Mexican Oregano if you can find it.
 Dried oregano is best here.